Popular Komodo liveaboards Explore all liveaboards

 There is something on offer for all kinds of diving passions on a Komodo liveaboard.
 Many of the sites are muck diving with so much going on macro photographers better bring as much camera memory as they can.
 The big fish are in attendance too with mantas being the staple pelagics, in some areas you can hope to see even three or four in one dive making a Komodo itinerary the perfect choice for critters big and small.

 Underwater Komodo is what diver´s dreams are made of with visibility up to 30 meters/ 98 ft. and marine life of all shapes and sizes.
 Plankton rich water that comes in from the deep surrounding waters makes the area thick with life.
 Huge shoals of fish and pelagics are on offer all around the islands.
-The protection from the National Park also means that the waters and reefs are incredibly healthy and well stocked with fish of all shapes and sizes.
+The protection from the National Park also means that the waters and reefs are incredibly healthy and well stocked with fish of all shapes and sizes - all the ingredients for a memorable diving safari.

 The topography of Komodo and the shallow waters in between the Lesser Sunda Islands make for some serious current.
 You can experience up to 8 knots while diving and also highly changeable meaning most dives are drift dives.
 These currents are what brings the big life to Komodo though, with mantas, hammerheads, dolphins and mola mola making the most of the plankton-rich waters.